Aidarbekentay/Burn-out-Tracker/README.md

-# Burn-out-Tracker application for Android
+This app is for android